Worteks/bbb-ansible/README.md

    synchronize SSL certs and virtualhosts to the other nodes and re-apply the bootstrap playbook.

-As a general rule, drbd/pacemaker/corosync deployment is not fully automated (initializing your drbd device, designating an initial master where you would create and mount your filesystems, then initializing corosync cluster and configuring resources, resource groups, ...).

-A quick way to proceed would be to first deploy services on all target nodes, without HA, ideally one hostgroup after the other.
-Then manually stop those services, deal with drbd & corosync init, such as your filesystems and services would failover to whichever drbd node is primary (samples given in `./roles/pacemaker/setup-peertube-db.md`, `./roles/pacemaker/setup-peertube.md`, ...).
-Next we may edit our Ansible inventory adding the corresponding nodes to the `drbd` host group, which would ensure Ansible would no longer try to start, stop or enable services managed by corosync, nor create directories within shared filesystems on drbd backup nodes.

-Finally, note that using a VIP with corosync may not work everywhere, depending on your ability to allocate your nodes with arbitrary IPs.
+Note that using a VIP with corosync may not work everywhere, depending on your ability to allocate your nodes with arbitrary IPs.
+Clouds like Azure are known to prevent this.
+Scaleway would do.
+When in doubt, prefer bare-metal.

 ## Third-Party Documentations